-Dr. Shah is involved in many scholarly activities e.g. teaching, publications and group presentations.
+Dr. Shah is involved in many scholarly activities e.g. teaching, publications, and group presentations.

 Dr. Shah volunteers his time teaching online neuroscience classes to middle

-If you are in school to be neurodiagnostic (EMG, NCS, EEG) technician.
+If you are in school to be a neurodiagnostic (EMG, NCS, EEG) technician.
 You are welcome to observe in our practice.
 CMA (Certified Medical Assistant) students from Alamance Community College commonly do clinical rotations at our practice.

 Here are some papers he published.